 For some people, a handful of minutes is time enough to cruise the pantry or fridge, grab a cup of tea or coffee and biscuit, or rummage through the grocery shopping bags to find a nibble.

-Although a handful of minutes may not be enough to do something too productive, it is enough time to do damage to your dietary intake.
+Although a handful of minutes may not be enough to do something too productive, it is enough time to do damage to your intake and body's health.

 If anything to do with food is your hobby - reading and creating recipes, sampling foods and wines, experiencing new restaurants and coffee shops, eating to fill in down time - now is right time to find something else as well.